Here are some recommended ways to connect to a TV for a large-screen viewing experience.

 Apple AirPlay (for computers and Apple TV): link

-Amazon Fire Stick: link
+Amazon Fire TV Stick: link

 Google Chromecast Screen Mirroring: link (Please note: Filters can’t work unless you cast your entire computer screen.)